 - Make lists and Keep a Calendar – There is no way you can be productive if you don’t have a road map!
-Make a list of your to-dos and prioritize it.
+Make a list of your to-dos and prioritize them.
 Keep a calendar of family appointments and activities.

-- Shred papers when you bring in mail – Paper accumulates.
+- Shred papers when you bring in the mail – Paper accumulates.
 Get rid of it right as you bring it in the house.
 Have a shredder where you sort the mail and you’ve eliminated touching it more than once!
 You can read Home Office Organization: What to Keep for more information on organizing paperwork.

 - Send out birthday cards once a month – At the beginning of the month check your calendar and buy cards and gifts once.
 Address and mail them all at one time.
 Yes, some will get their card/gift early, but better early than not at all.

-- Keep a couple gift cards on hand – This way, when your child is invited to a party and you’ve forgotten to purchase a gift, you’re covered.
+- Keep a couple of gift cards on hand – This way, when your child is invited to a party and you’ve forgotten to purchase a gift, you’re covered.
 They work well for teacher gifts or thank you gifts as well.

 - Have a place for everything – Clutter and misplaced items happen when everything doesn’t have a place.
 Designate a place for backpacks, school work, mail, coupons, library books to return, etc. This way you know where to find things and they don’t mess up the house.

 - Don’t keep magazines – Magazines and newspapers pile up quickly.
 Tear out relevant articles and inspirational photos.
 Then discard.